-It is possible that instead of removing and testing one or two cells from a two – three day old embryo, some centres may allow the embryo to develop to five – six days, when there are 100-150 cells.
+It is possible that instead of removing and testing one or two cells from a two-three day old embryo, some centers may allow the embryo to develop to five-six days when there are 100-150 cells.

 More cells can be removed at this stage without compromising the viability of the embryo, possibly leading to a more accurate test.

-Alternatively some centres may test eggs for chromosomal abnormalities before they are used to create embryos.
+Alternatively, some centers may test eggs for chromosomal abnormalities before they are used to create embryos.
 Polar bodies (small cells extruded by eggs as they mature) can be extracted and tested.

 Comparative Genomic Hybridisation (CGH)

-A small number of clinics are now using a procedure called comparative genomic hybridisation (CGH) which allows centres to test for abnormalities in all 23 chromosomes.
+A small number of clinics are now using a procedure called comparative genomic hybridization (CGH) which allows centers to test for abnormalities in all 23 chromosomes.